 Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock.

-But the foolish man has not built his faith on the Rock.
-Sadly, the church at large has lost its firm foundation.
-I see it time and time again, where Pastors encourage the members of their congregations to study books instead of the Bible.
-Resulting in members getting all their "wisdom" from man rather than from the Word of God.
-Books like the Circle Maker for instance.
-This book has deceived many well-meaning Christians into believing that God has given them a new way to pray.
+But the foolish man has not built his faith on the rock of Christ.
+And if you are thinking this is just about people who have not accepted Christ as their Saviour, think again.
+Sadly, it is becoming increasingly apparent that the church at large has lost its firm foundation.
+I see it time and time again where Pastors encourage the members of their congregations to study books instead of the Bible.
+Members get all their "wisdom" from man rather than God's Word.
+Books like the Circle Maker, for instance.
+This book has deceived many well-meaning Christians into believing God gave them a new way to pray.
 He has not.
-A careful examination of this book reveals that everything it is based on is not even found in the Bible.
-And yet, whole congregations are reading this book.
+A careful examination of this book reveals it is not even Scripturally based.
+Yet many congregations are reading it.

 When a new "fad" book appears that everyone is "raving" about - beware!
 And compare it against Scripture.
-If it is built on a firm foundation of Scripture then you will be in the Word more than you will be reading that book.
+If it is built on a firm foundation of Scripture, then you will be in the Word more than you will be reading that book.
 It will merely be a guide to your Bible studies, nothing more.
-Keep standing on the Word of God and you will build for yourself a firm foundation in life.
+Keep standing on the Word of God, and you will build a firm foundation in life.